pradeepvish1213/react-glassmorphic-mic-recorder/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](https://github.com/pradeepvish1213/react-glassmorphic-mic-recorder?tab=MIT-1-ov-file).

 ---

 Enjoy using the React Microphone Record Button!
-If you have any questions or need further assistance, please don't hesitate to reach out.
+If you have any questions or need further assistance, please don't hesitate to reach out [Pradeep Vishwakarma](https://github.com/pradeepvish1213).